Cephalopod: Shell

 Nautiluses are the only extant cephalopods with a true external shell.
 However, all molluscan shells are formed from the ectoderm (outer layer of the embryo); in cuttlefish (Sepia spp.), for example, an invagination of the ectoderm forms during the embryonic period, resulting in a shell (cuttlebone) that is internal in the adult.
 The same is true of the chitinous gladius of squid and octopuses.
 Cirrate octopods have arch-shaped cartilaginous fin supports, which are sometimes referred to as a "shell vestige" or "gladius".
 The Incirrina have either a pair of rod-shaped stylets or no vestige of an internal shell, and some squid also lack a gladius.
 The shelled coleoids do not form a clade or even a paraphyletic group.
 The Spirula shell begins as an organic structure, and is then very rapidly mineralized.
 Shells that are "lost" may be lost by resorption of the calcium carbonate component.

 Females of the octopus genus Argonauta secrete a specialized paper-thin egg case in which they reside, and this is popularly regarded as a "shell", although it is not attached to the body of the animal and has a separate evolutionary origin.

 The largest group of shelled cephalopods, the ammonites, are extinct, but their shells are very common as fossils.
+Ammonites thrived during the Paleozoic and Mesozoic eras.
+Their distinctive, spiral-shaped shells are found in sedimentary rocks worldwide and subsequently in many human creations.

 The deposition of carbonate, leading to a mineralized shell, appears to be related to the acidity of the organic shell matrix (see Mollusc shell); shell-forming cephalopods have an acidic matrix, whereas the gladius of squid has a basic matrix.
 The basic arrangement of the cephalopod outer wall is: an outer (spherulitic) prismatic layer, a laminar (nacreous) layer and an inner prismatic layer.
 The thickness of every layer depends on the taxa.
 In modern cephalopods, the Ca carbonate is aragonite.
 As for other mollusc shells or coral skeletons, the smallest visible units are irregular rounded granules.